m26unkwn/devhub/README.md

 ## Technologies used

+- React
+- Redux
-- HTML
+- Javascript
 - CSS
-- JavaScript
-- ReactJS
 - Mockbee (for backend)

 ## Features and Functionalities